7ujian/meg4/docs/en/advgame.md

 - `sprites`: string, path to a PNG, loads a default 256 x 256 pixels sprite image, the first 32 rows must be empty
 - `setup`: array of numbers, initial game state values (up to 256 elements, each between 0 and 255, first number is starting room)
+- `rooms`: array of strings, aliases to room numbers (only used in the JSON)
 - `verbs`: array of strings, aliases to `verb1`, `verb2`, `verb3` etc. (only used in the JSON)
 - `nouns`: array of strings, aliases to nouns (only used in the JSON)
 - `vars`: array of strings, aliases to game state indeces (only used in the JSON)